 Thinking like a Mathematician

 When we look at education through the lens of mathematical laziness, we will be skeptical about the value of repetitive practice problems.
 If our children keep forgetting how to do certain calculations, perhaps they are not yet developmentally ready to learn them.

 One of the biggest problems in math education is how often teachers train students to do “number tricks” the same way we would train a dog to fetch or roll over, by having them repeat the procedure until they can do it without thinking.
 Children will master the math better if we wait until they have developed a foundation that will help them understand why it works.

 In the meantime, there are ever so many interesting ideas we can explore together.
 Homeschool parents who think like mathematicians will always make time for the fun stuff.

 CREDITS: Homework photo (top) by wonderferret, and Game night photo (right) by University of the Fraser Valley, both via flickr (CC BY 2.0).
-This post is the first of three in my Homeschooling with Math Anxiety Series, which is an excerpt from Let’s Play Math: How Families Can Learn Math Together and Enjoy It, now available at your favorite online book dealer.
+This post is the first of three in my Homeschooling with Math Anxiety Series, which is an excerpt from my book Let’s Play Math: How Families Can Learn Math Together—and Enjoy It, now available at your favorite online book dealer.

 Claim your two free learning guide booklets, and be one of the first to hear about new books, revisions, and sales or other promotions.